karilint/mammalbase/documentation/common/instructions.md

 ### Setting up users

-The `initialize.py`creates superuser with username and password from the environment variables.
+The `initialize.py` creates superuser with username and password from the environment variables.
 This file is run when the container is started.

 Running command while containers are running
 ```
 docker compose exec web python manage.py create_users
 ```
 creates users defined in [user.csv](./../app/mb/management/commands/users.csv ) file.
-It contain kari's user and orcid.
-Now importing files from kari's examples is possible without changing the orcids.
+It contain Kari's user and orcid.
+Now importing files from Kari's examples is possible without changing the orcids.

 This command also creates groups `data_admin`and `data_contributor`.
 You can add users to these groups in the admin page.

 ### Setting up database